xiaoli-dong/metagenomics_crash_course/Assembly.md

 >more metaspades_assembly/contigs.stats.txt
 ```
 ### Filter out short contigs
-For all the downstream analysis, all the contigs shorter than 500 bp will be excluded.
+For all the downstream analysis, the contigs shorter than 500 bp will be excluded.
 You can use  "filterContigByLength.pl" script to do it.
 ```
 #assume you are in the "assembly" directory and downloaded "filterContigByLength.pl" to the directory
 #filter out contigs shorter than 500 bp from metaSPAdes assembly